 Whether the real estate agent will be representing both you and the buyer as a dual agent

 Type of listing

-Your negotiation experience is really going to start with finding the best real estate agent that is willing to work with you.
-BidMyListing allows you to compare multiple real estate agents from the comfort of your own home so that you have more control over who affects the sale of your home.
+Your negotiation experience starts with finding the best real estate agent who's willing to work for you.
+BidMyListing allows you to compare multiple real estate agents from the comfort of your home and choose the agent that best fits your needs.